jaysonmulwa/spektra/README.md

 # Spektra
 spectral graph theory library

 In mathematics, spectral graph theory is the study of the properties of a graph in relationship to the characteristic polynomial, eigenvalues, and eigenvectors of matrices associated with the graph, such as its adjacency matrix or Laplacian matrix.

+Spectral graph theory is central to many modern applications such as clustering algorithms, graph partitioning, network robustness analysis, image segmentation, and even emerging fields like quantum computing.
+The development of algorithms that leverage spectral properties allows for efficient handling of massive graphs where traditional combinatorial methods are insufficient.

 ## Installation